Coins still play a vital role in many businesses’ everyday transactions, even in our digital age.

 They calculate the total value of coins by dividing the total weights by the weights of individual denominations.
 Then they convert and display the corresponding monetary value.

-This sophisticated system accommodates various coins and bagged or bundled collections of them.
+This sophisticated system accommodates various coins and bagged or bundled collections of them, ensuring accurate counting.

 Most coins around the world have a precisely manufactured weight.